illuZion9999/Atlas/README.md

 # What is this?
-Atlas is a really good obfuscator base.
+Atlas is a really good obfuscator base, that can thus be used for any obfuscator project.
+Its main advantages are to be easy to understand and very reliable.

 # Disclaimer
 This project has not be made by me, but by someone named xSilent007.